makerdao/lockstake/lockstake-overview.md

 The calculations of how much DAI to sell out of `lot` so that the exact proportion of deposit amount remains afterwards can be seen in the code [comments](https://github.com/makerdao/dss-flappers/blob/78f2ec664ba5ad6de45195ff6fdd68771145a56a/src/FlapperUniV2.sol#L150).

 **Configurable Parameters:**
-* `hop` - Minimum seconds interval between kicks.
 * `pip` - A reference price oracle, used for bounding the exchange rate of the swap.
 * `want` - Relative multiplier of the reference price to insist on in the swap.
 For example, a value of 0.98 * `WAD` allows for a 2% worse price than the reference.

-Up to date implementation: https://github.com/makerdao/dss-flappers/commit/78f2ec664ba5ad6de45195ff6fdd68771145a56a
+Up to date implementation: https://github.com/makerdao/dss-flappers/commit/ce7978eaba86c8110d9cf5c04aa50f8f7af83197

 ### 7.b.
 FlapperUniV2SwapOnly

 Exposes a `kick` operation to be triggered periodically.
 Its logic withdraws DAI from the `vow` and buys `gem` tokens on Uniswap v2.
 The acquired tokens are sent to a predefined `receiver` address.

 **Configurable Parameters:**
-* `hop` - Minimum seconds interval between kicks.
 * `pip` - A reference price oracle, used for bounding the exchange rate of the swap.
 * `want` - Relative multiplier of the reference price to insist on in the swap.
 For example, a value of 0.98 * `WAD` allows for a 2% worse price than the reference.

-Up to date implementation: https://github.com/makerdao/dss-flappers/commit/78f2ec664ba5ad6de45195ff6fdd68771145a56a
+Up to date implementation: https://github.com/makerdao/dss-flappers/commit/ce7978eaba86c8110d9cf5c04aa50f8f7af83197

 ## 8. Sticky Oracle
 ### 8.a.
 StickyOracle